vstconsulting/vstutils/doc/config.rst

 * **subscriptions_prefix** - Prefix used for generating update channels, by default "{VST_PROJECT}.update".

 .. note::
-    These settings also add parameters to the OpenApi schema and change how the auto-update system works in the GUI.
+    These settings also add parameters to the OpenAPI schema and change how the auto-update system works in the GUI.
     ``token_hmac_secret_key`` is used for jwt-token generation (based on session expiration time).
 Token will be used for Centrifugo-JS client.

 .. _storages: